Infinite systolic groups are not torsion: Directed geodesics

-\begin{uwg}There is a more general version of the Projection Lemma, which allows to project also in the direction of a simplex.
+\begin{uwg}There is a more general version of the Projection Lemma, which allows one to project in the direction of an arbitrary simplex (see \cite[Lemma~7.7]{januszsimplicial}).
 Lemma~\ref{lem:projectionray} is then also true if we let $\sigma_0$ be any simplex, not necessarily a vertex. \end{uwg}